wp-plugins/wck-custom-fields-and-custom-post-types-creator/readme.txt

 10. Taxonomy listing

 == Changelog ==
+= 1.1.5 =
+* Fixed major issue that prevented publishing new metaboxes (CFC)
+* Added a footer message asking users to leave a review if they enjoyed WCK

 = 1.1.4 =
 * Changed the way Single Forms are displayed and saved.
 * Added 'slug' parameter to API and we use it so we can translate labels